 How will you view your proofs and place your order?

 This varies from immediate viewing to online purchasing.
 Some professionals offer in-person assistance either in your home or at their studio.
-This gives you a chance to see your proofs, discuss cropping and retouching as well as to view all of their samples.
+This gives you a chance to see your proofs, discuss cropping and retouching, and view all of their samples.

 What are the photographer’s fees?